 Archaeological Museum of Rhodes

 The medieval Hospital of the Knights houses the Archeological Museum of Rhodes.
 Overall, it provides 6 rooms with a colorful garden.
-Most of the exhibits showcase sculptures and funerary steles dating back to the Hellenistic period.
+Exhibits showcase pottery, mosaics, sculptures and funerary steles dating back to the Hellenistic period.
+The Aphrodite of Rhodes (Crouching Venus) and Head of Helios sculptures are both here.

 Climb to the Top of the Roloi Clock Tower